billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 If you're thinking about hosting your own stuff but don't know where to start then you're not alone.
 I thought about what it meant to leave the safe walls of services like Netlify, Vercel, Render, etc. It was a tough decision because those are professional services that provide high security and technology which I have zero knowledge of.

-But after some considerations like listening to [Syntax's episode of self-hosted platform-as-a-service](https://syntax.fm/show/730/own-your-own-paas) (from here on out will refer this to as PaaS), wanting to host multiple websites and demo apps on a single server and reading the [viral reddit post](https://www.reddit.com/r/webdev/comments/1b14bty/netlify_just_sent_me_a_104k_bill_for_a_simple/) of Netlify charging a user for over $100k USD on a free tier, I wanted to try this out on my own.
+But after some considerations, from listening to [Syntax's episode of self-hosted platform-as-a-service](https://syntax.fm/show/730/own-your-own-paas) (from here on out will refer this to as PaaS), wanting to host multiple websites and demo apps on a single server, and reading the [viral Reddit post](https://www.reddit.com/r/webdev/comments/1b14bty/netlify_just_sent_me_a_104k_bill_for_a_simple/) of Netlify charging a user for over $100k USD on a free tier, I wanted to try this out on my own.

-After a lot of trial and errors, I detached my billyle.dev from Netlify and have it running on my own server!
+After a lot of trial and error, I detached my billyle.dev from Netlify and have it running on my own server!
 Now I'm going to teach you how I did it.

 ## What you're going to need

 Here's what you're going to need if you're planning to do this:

 - A domain name (My domain is registered with Cloudflare)
-- A remote server you can SSH into (I used Hetzner and used the referral link from Coolify)
+- A remote server you can SSH into (I used Hetzner and the referral link from Coolify)
 - A git repository of what you're going to deploy
 - SSH public key on your device (optional)

 **Note:**

-It's worth noting that I had to fiddle the DNS around a lot near the end of this tutorial but I found that having your domain on Cloudflare is a better experience.
+It's worth noting that I had to fiddle with the DNS around a lot near the end of this tutorial, but I found that having your domain on Cloudflare is a better experience.
 Initially, I had my domain on NameCheap.
 While it was working, I was experiencing strange behaviors like slow load times on the desktop versus mobile.

 Even running the page speed test, it was able to view the mobile but the desktop failed.